W.H.O. Declares Coronavirus Pandemic

 Currently, PlushCare doesn’t offer testing for COVID-19.
-However, we can offer general medical assistance.
-We are in the process of developing at-home testing with our partner lab.
+However, we can offer general medical assistance and provide a doctors note with a testing recommendation for those who may need testing.

 If you are experiencing difficulty breathing, you should call your local health authorities and find out where to go.
 They may be directing all COVID-19 patients to a handful of prepared locations to limit the spread of the virus.

 Watch COVID-19 Spread Globally